-- From the drop-down list of roles, select the role you created or edited for use by this service account.
+- From the drop-down list of default roles, select the role you created or edited to use as default role for this service account.

 Select the Generate password checkbox to create the first password for this service account as described in the next section.
 Clear the checkbox to create the password later.